Go to the table of contents.

 }

-+ instead of - to turn off the attribute . local names is not a valid shell variable name
+Use + instead of - to turn offsic the attribute .

 -e enable the interpretation of the special character codes.